UTCT SPECIAL EDITION 2020

 PLEASE NOTE: There will be NO Kit Check at Registration due to Covid-19 Regulations but you are required to bring the following with you to Registration: SPACE BLANKET, WATERPROOF JACKET & MOBILE PHONE.

 SANParks and the City of Cape Town have given permission for us to put on an event for 500 participants.
 We understand the need for assessing the risks associated with exposure to COVID-19 and the importance of providing prevention and control measures to see this happen.
 As a result, the Summit team has scrutinised our event logistics and proposed innovative ways to ensure the safety of all involved in the event.
-We have worked closely with other key role players in the event industry, as well as referred to the current World Health Organisation’s Guidelines on the pandemic, the International Trail Runners Association (ITRA) Guidelines, and the Event Safety Council (ESC) Reopening Guidelines to provide COVID-19 specific processes and protocols for trail events.
+We have worked closely with other key role players in the event industry, as well as referred to the current World Health Organisation’s Guidelines on the pandemic and the International Trail Runners Association (ITRA) Guidelines to provide COVID-19 specific processes and protocols for trail events.

 We understand that events and gatherings can have an impact on the transmission of COVID-19 from person to person.
 By developing and adopting best practice guidelines at our event we will provide a level of comfort to the SA Government and the public that reasonable, practical processes are in place to protect participants and all parties involved against the spread and exposure to COVID-19 at this year’s event.
 We take this extremely seriously and will have the following protocols in place: